Balussery/sentence_generator_from_bnf_grammar/README.md

 # Sentence generator (from bnf grammar)
 This script generates and saves all possible sentences from a given bnf grammar.
-Sample grammar is given in the repository
+Sample grammar is given in the repository.

 # Usage
 ~~~